AnthonMS/MyHotKeys-OnSteroids/readme.md

 ## TODO:
+- Update action importer to go through all folders in actions so we can split action scripts up into folders.
+Do not do it recursively since actions should just be stored in the root of actions or in the root of another folder in actions.
 - Instead of making a shared.py for the shared functions between input controllers.
 Make a "InputController" which will be the parent class for both mouse and keyboard.
 This way they will inherit the functionality instead of importing it.
-- Make bind config key "hold_time".
-This will make it so hold will only fire when it has been held for given amount of time.
 - Research making the script a command in windows registry
 - Research creating windows tray icons that when clicked will show buttons for "pause"/"start" and "kill" for mouse, keyboard and both
 - Create a package-installer helper function in ScriptController that will install the needed packages automatically.
 ActionController should come with a requirements.txt file.
 - Make hold_start and hold_stop instead of only hold action
+- Make config key "hold_time".
+This will make it so hold will only fire when it has been held for given amount of time.
 - Add new config key "event_type" which will take in the values "once"/"toggle"/"until_release"/"sequence" This key will tell the script if an action should be fired once, until button/key is released or until the button/key is pressed again.
      The until_release will obviously only be for "hold_start" actions